Python3pkg/PhIDE/README.md

 for IPython notebooks.
 Following the PhIDE convention, it skips processing of files or directories which start with a `.` or `_`.
 Ordering is lexicographic.
 (I use a convention of naming notebooks as `###_name.ipynb`.)
-When it reads a markdown cell, it concatinates it to the output HTML (doing markdown to HTML translation).
-When it encounters an SVG output, it concatenates it to the output HTML.
+When it reads a markdown cell, it concatenates it to the output Pandoc flavored markdown file (`_phide_output/extract.md`).
+When it encounters an SVG output, it serializes it (to `_phide_output/media/#.svg`) and insert an image into the markdown file.
+Then, it runs pandoc.

-Usage: `$ phide-simple-html output-file`
+Usage: `$ phide-simple-html`

 ### What should it do?

-The goal is to turn this into a `pandoc`-based tool.
-I want it to generate a big Pandoc-flavored markdown document, then use pandoc for compilation into alternative formats (e.g. latex).
-I especially want support for citations via IPython's data-cite convention and `.bibtex` files.
+I need to add support for pandoc compilation into alternative formats (e.g. latex).
+I especially want support for citations via IPython's data-cite convention.

 It should also support more than just SVG files.
 And, I want it to support latex-style referencing and figures.